vzaidman/htz-frontend/docs/FAQ.md

-* The version of `@haaretz/htz-react-base` in your package’s `devDependencies` does not align with the version under [packages/libs/htz-react-base][htz-react-base], so Lerna has not symlinked it, but installed the matching version from the npm registry.
+* The version of `@haaretz/htz-react-base` in your package’s `devDependencies` does not align with the version under [packages/libs/htz-react-base][htz-react-base], so Lerna has not symlinked it, but installed the matching version from the npm registry instead.
-* You’ve run `yarn install` in your package instead of `yarn run bootstrap` from the repository root, and it doesn’t perform any symlinking, but uses the matching version from the npm registry.
+* You’ve run `yarn install` in your package instead of `yarn run bootstrap` from the repository root, and it doesn’t perform any symlinking, but installs the matching version from the npm registry instead.

 ### How do I see what code the Application Server is actually running?